When serving a bone-in ham, plan on two to three servings per pound. Arrange the ham slices, separate from the bone, on a serving platter.

 A specialty of the southern U.S., old-fashioned, country-style or Southern-style ham is dry-cured and contains no added water.
 It is extremely salty and usually served in small portions, very thinly sliced.

 All varieties of cured ham are either boneless or bone-in.
 Bone-in hams are traditionally considered more attractive and boneless are considered easier to serve because of simplified carving.
 Bone-in hams are available in a variety of shapes – whole or as a shank or butt half.
 Boneless hams also are available in a variety of sizes.

 Most hams are fully cooked, as noted on the label.
 Cooked hams can be served cold or after warming in the oven.
 Uncooked hams should be heated to an internal temperature of 145° F, followed by a 3-minute rest time.

 Apple Cider Ham with Molasses Glaze with a side of Warm Cabbage, Farro and Toasted Walnut Slaw… Chef Sappington has done it again.
 Say hello to flavor!
 Make this chef-inspired meal at home for a weeknight dish or dress it up for a special occasion.

 We took the traditional pineapple ham – and then gave it a kick.
 The teriyaki glaze is the perfect combo of sweet and spicy.
 It’s made with pineapple juice, soy, and sugar.
 Just add chili garlic, jalapenos or sriracha to wake up your palate.

-Chef José Mendín shows us how easy a delicious glazed ham can really be!
-Complemented by a side of garlic kale and smashed potatoes and you’re meal is all set.
+Chef José Mendín shows us how easy a delicious glazed ham can really be.
+Complemented by a side of garlic kale and smashed potatoes and your meal is all set.